AmirHossein-z/AmirHossein-z.github.io/_pages/question.md

 - What is etiquette? types of etiquette especially in social media?

 - What is tradeoff? and its effect on our life?
 [Read more](/blog/tradeoffs/)

+- What is planing?
+Do you plan in your life?
+What is bullet journal?